postgres-ai/docs/docs/database-lab/1_tutorial.md

 In this tutorial, we will:

-1. prepare an EC2 instance on AWS, with Ubuntu 18.04 LTS, ZFS module for thin provisioning, and Postgres 12,
+1. prepare a machine with Ubuntu 18.04 LTS, ZFS module for thin provisioning, and Postgres 12 (we will do it on AWS, but you can do it on any machine with two disks, one is for system and one is for the database),
 1. generate some PostgreSQL database for testing purposes,
 1. install Docker,
 1. install Database Lab,